Impact

 Affected Systems

-The vulnerability affects libcurl and any applications that rely on it (such as the command-line tool) when configured to use .netrc credentials and automatic HTTP redirects.
-All builds of libcurl that support .netrc file usage and do not enforce isolation between proxy connections before the fix are potentially impacted.
-Specific version details are not listed, so all pre‑fix releases should be considered vulnerable.
+The vulnerability affects libcurl and any applications that depend on it, such as the command‑line tool, when configured to use .netrc authentication and automatic HTTP redirects.
+All builds of libcurl that support .netrc usage and do not isolate proxy connections before the fix are potentially impacted; specific version numbers are not identified.

 Risk and Exploitability